claudiomenghi/TACK/README.md

-# TAKER (Timed Automata checKER)
+# TACK (Timed Automata ChecKer))

 #### Implementation
-The TAKER framework is made by several modules:
+The TACK framework is made by several modules:

 * [cltloc](/cltloc) module that contains the description of CLTLoc formulae
 * [mitli](/mitli) module that contains the description of  MITL formulae